djalbat/occam-lexers/README.md

     \+|\-|\*|\/|\(|\)|

-Neither of the two remaining examples allow the grammar to be changed dynamically, however this is easily done by editing the `grammar.js` files in the corresponding directories and rebuilding.
+Neither of the two remaining examples allow the grammar to be changed dynamically, however this is easily done by editing the `grammar.js` files in the corresponding directories and re-compiling.
 For instructions on how to do so, see the section on compiling from source immediately after this one:

 ### The Florence example

-***TODO***
+The first pass of the Florence lexer picks out include directives of the following form...

+    include("...")

+...and comments of the following form:

+    /* ... */

+It does not currently support single line comments.

+It will add end of line tokens.

 ### The Gallina example

-***TODO***
+The Gallina lexer treats comments differently, with a slightly different syntax...

+   (* ... *)

+...and allows comments to be nested.
+It will not add end of line tokens nor look for include directives.
+Also, it cannot at this stage be considered a faithful rendering of the Gallina specification.
+There is more work to do.

 ## Compiling from source